 Cots are used for a variety of short-term purposes, from camping trips to overnight guests.
 Just because a cost is a short-term solution, however, doesn’t mean it can’t be comfortable.
 The best cots are comfortable and fairly portable.
 Depending on your needs, you may want a cot that’s lightweight and easy to transport.
 Or, you may want a cot that’s rugged and extra-durable for heavier sleepers.

-Above, please find information about five of our favorite cots on today’s market.
-For more information about cots and how to choose one, please continue reading this shopping guide.
+Please find information about our favorite cots on today’s market.
+For more information about cots and important information on how to choose one, continue reading our shopping guide.

 Cots, sometimes called camp beds, are thought to have first been used in times of war.
 Soldiers certainly weren’t going to outfit an entire barracks with single beds, and they never knew when they might have to pick up and move their location.
 Cots were the perfect solution.